 Leave No Trace Ireland is a network of organisations and individuals with an interest in promoting the responsible recreational use of the outdoors.
 As increasing numbers of people seek the beauty and exhilaration of outdoor recreation, our collective mark on the environment and its natural processes, increases.
 Litter, disturbance to vegetation, water pollution, wildlife, livestock and other people are all indicators of the need to develop a national ethic that protects both natural and cultural heritage.
 Techniques designed to minimise the social and environmental impacts to these areas are incorporated into the Leave No Trace Outdoor Ethics Education Programme.

-The Burren & Cliffs of Moher Geopark is partnering with Leave No Trace Ireland to identify and target opportunities for reducing environmental impact in recreational activity within the region.
-In co-operation with this initiative, we/business name/owner name has/have completed Leave No Trace Awareness Training and is/are now an official Leave No Trace Partner 2014 (amend this statement as appropriate for your business).
+The Burren and Cliffs of Moher Global Unesco Geopark is partnering with Leave No Trace Ireland to identify and target opportunities for reducing environmental impact in recreational activity within the region.
+In co-operation with this initiative, we here at Wild Kitchen have completed Leave No Trace Awareness Training and is now an official Leave No Trace Partner 2021.

 Leave No Trace Ireland promotes and inspires responsible outdoor recreation through education, research and partnerships.
 The programme strives to build awareness, appreciation and respect for Ireland’s natural and cultural heritage and is dedicated to creating a nationally recognised and accepted outdoor ethic that promotes personal responsibility.
 It encourages all outdoor enthusiasts (e.g. walkers, mountain bikers, canoeists, orienteerers, horse riders) to do their part to maintain those lands used by the public for the benefit of the environment and for future generations.

 Practising a Leave No Trace ethic is simple.
 Make it hard for others to see or hear you and LEAVE NO TRACE of your visit.